rmwxiong/screeps_sync/readme.md

 ### run

-1. `node sync.js`
+1. create scripts folder(or change location in script)

+2. run

-2. copy output code to browser console or use extensions like chrome cjs
+3. copy output code to browser console or use extensions like chrome cjs

 ### default behavior